busathlab/mdlab/docs/namd_lab3.md

 That's pretty much it!
 We have provided a couple skeleton scripts containing some suggested pseudocode to help guide you, but now that you've made it this far in the course you should be able to perform most of this on your own.

+> **ASSIGNMENT**: Perform umbrella sampling on a reaction coordinate of your choice with a drug of your choice in the equilibrated M2 CHARMM-GUI system from the previous lab.
+- Your simulations begin by adding the drug to the protein-bilayer system equilibrated in the first step of the lab. (`namdlab2_m2amt/charmm-gui/namd/step6.6_equilibration.coor` and `namdlab2_m2amt/charmm-gui/step5_assembly.xplor_ext.psf`).
+Your starting structure is __not__ the drug-protein-bilayer structure from the final step of the previous lab.
+- You should simulate between 6 and 10 umbrella windows, at any resolution you desire, though we recommend some proximity for meaningful results.
+(E.g. drug positions no more than 1 angstrom apart)
+- Each umbrella window should be simulated for at least 0.5 ns (250,000 steps with a 2fs timestep).
+- Pass your output data to WHAM and plot the free-energy profile of your reaction coordinate. **Submit the plot to your TA.**
+- You are permitted to achieve this by whatever means you choose.
+You could either manually adjust each of the files and perform the simulations one-by-one (easier if you are extremely cautious with your file handling and well-organized), create a modified manual submission script with a lot of careful copy-pasting, or create a master submission script with loops (recommended).

-The two scripts we have provided you are listed below, and they each contain some basic comments and pseudocode to help get you started:
+The two scripts we have provided you (which you are not *required* to use, but would probably be helpful) are listed below.
+They each contain some basic comments and pseudocode to help get you started:
 - `bash.umbrellasubmit.sh` - master submission script
 - `bash.analyzeumbrellas.sh` - post-simulation analysis script that runs WHAM, discussed later

-Copy the following from the previous lab into the current lab directory.
+You will need the following files from the previous lab in your current lab directory.
 You may rename any of them as you prefer:
 - `amt/`
 - `alm/`
 - `charmm-gui/`